Danqi7/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year master student in the Computer Science department at Princeton University, advised by [Prof.Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).
-My research interests include 3D shape and spatiotemporal modeling, interactive perception, perception grounded in languges, and self-supervised learning.
+I am a first-year PhD student in the Computer Science department at Yale University.
+My research interest is to build algorithms and intelligent systems that are meaningfully useful.
+Prior to Yale, I was a master student at Princeton working on spatiotemporal modeling, advised by [Prof.Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).

-Prior to Princeton, I graduated from Northwestern University where I worked with [Prof. Fabian Bustamante](https://users.cs.northwestern.edu/~fabianb/) on distributed systems.
+Prior to Yale/Princeton, I graduated from Northwestern University where I worked with [Prof. Fabian Bustamante](https://users.cs.northwestern.edu/~fabianb/) on distributed systems.
 My senior year project is on [Peer-to-Peer Forward Proxy Network](https://github.com/Danqi7/p2p_proxy).
 I also worked at Facebook for 2 years as a machine learning engineer,  building NLP and feed ranking models for [Job Search](https://www.facebook.com/jobs/) team.